khackethal/project-1/README.md

 ## Brief

-The brief was to create the classic Pacman arcade game, written solely in 'Vanilla Javascript" using only techniques learned on the course so far, without looking at any external tutorials.
-Writing the readme one week after he project, even now I would not approach things the same way.
+The brief was to create the classic Pacman arcade game, written solely in 'Vanilla JavaScript" using only techniques learned on the course so far, without looking at any external tutorials.
+Writing the readme one week after the project, even now I would not approach things the same way.
 But rather than refactoring the game I will explain my approach at the time, with the resources and knowledge available to me.

 ### Requirements